Kavithma-Thushal/Simple-Login-Using-JWT/README.md

 # Simple Login Using JWT

 This project demonstrates a simple and secure login system using JSON Web Tokens (JWT) for authentication.
-The backend is built with Spring Boot, and the frontend utilizes HTML, CSS, and JavaScript, with jQuery for handling UI interactions
+It provides a clear example of how to implement JWT-based authentication in a web application, allowing for secure user login and session management.

 ## Tech Stack